RyanWillDev/brew-rank/README.md

 * Mongo
 * Mongoose
 * body-parser - To facilitate JSON Posts to the API
+* JSONWebToken - To facilitate user authentication on the server

 To get started clone the repo and run `npm install` to install all the dependencies.
-Then run `npm run dev` and visit `localhost:3000`.
+Then run `npm run dev-server` and `npm run dev` then visit `localhost:3000`.

 REST API
 --------